Free Menu Pricing Calculator for Restaurants | Excel Template

 - 1Enter your ingredient costs in the Cost Calculation tab

-- 2The template automatically calculates optimal prices per item
+- 2The template calculates a target price per item

-- 3Use the Scenario Testing tab to model different pricing strategies
+- 3Use the Scenario Testing tab to model price changes before you make them

 The Resource